clouless/e4-framework/README.md

 # E4 - The enjoyable performance testing framework

 E4 is intended for performance and scale testing web applications with arbitrarily many browser agents running on arbitrarily many "worker nodes" around the globe.
+Check out the [E4 presentation](https://slides.com/fgrund/e4/live) for an introduction.

 ## Disclaimer